nasa/cape/doc/common/file/json.rst

 easily read into Python and many other languages (a `list of interpreters <http://www.json.org>`_ can be found on the official website).
 In CAPE, these files are used to store many types of information.
-In fact, using pyCart mostly boils down to three tasks:
+In fact, using CAPE mostly boils down to three tasks:

-    * preparation of input files for the CFD solver, including mesh generation,
+    * preparation of input files for the CFD solver, including mesh generation;
-    * interacting with JSON files, and
+    * interacting with JSON files; and
     * issuing the appropriate command-line commands

 The JSON format originated with Javascript in mind, but we can think of it as